 WHAT IS ESC?

 The European Solidarity Corps is an EU initiative which creates opportunities for young people in Europe who agree with and uphold its Mission and Principles.
-This project is aligned with IARS’ ethos.
+This programme is aligned with IARS’ ethos.
 We were set up by young volunteers from across Europe as the first EU-wide, youth-led network on equality matters.
-Our mission remains to empower of young people and marginalised groups to participate in public life as equal citizens.
+Our mission remains to empower young people and marginalised groups to participate in public life as equal citizens.